-As you draw, lines can become bolder (based on speed if you're using your finger, or pressure and tilt with Apple Pencil).
-Use additional options in the settings panel to control how pronounced this effect is.
+As you draw, lines can become bolder to capture your natural emphasis (this is based on pressure and tilt with Apple Pencil, tilt with Logitech Crayon, or drawing speed when you're using your finger).
+Use additional options in the settings panel to control how pronounced this variable width effect is.